 So now I have chickens and a free and plentiful supply of chicken manure I have decided to give making my own compost another bash.
 Using your own compost is a much better natural way to enrich your soil rather than using artificial methods or feed and will completely improve your soil for planting.

-I researched carefully before deciding which compost bin to buy.
-I had thought about getting a wooden one, if I’m honest ideally it would have been good to make our own compost bin, although however wonderful that would have been, I know in honesty, that it would have taken a long time and probably a lot of DIY stress with it too.
-So looking at wooden compost bins and plastic compost bins and which would work best, I decided to try and resource a plastic compost bin made from recycled plastic.
-I thought that this would have been an easy thing to come by and searching ‘recycled plastic compost bin’ on Amazon actually came up with this one Garden Composter
+I researched carefully before deciding which garden composter to buy.
+I had initially thought about getting a wooden one, mainly because I felt that would be the most eco-friendly thing to do.
+Actually prior to this I would have liked to create our own, thereby recycling wood or other materials, although however amazing that would have been, I know that realistically it would have taken a long time and probably a whole load of DIY stress with it too.
+So I continued with my search of wooden compost bins and plastic compost bins, trying to decide which would be the most effective.
+I decided to try and source a plastic compost bin made from recycled plastic.
+I thought that these would have been plentiful and searching ‘recycled plastic compost bin’ produced this one on Amazon

 The reason I chose this was initially because I believed it was recycled plastic.
 However for practical reasons I also love the fact that it is square based and the opening at the top would be wide enough for me to empty the tray that goes beneath the roosting bars in my chicken house, straight into the bin!
 What a win!
 I also like that it has a locking lid so the lid won’t blow away on a windy day.
 Additionally the hatch at the bottom which is where you remove the (hopefully) fully composted compost, looks like it will stay in place.
 These features should also mean that my compost bin will remain rodent free.
 Unfortunately on my research I have discovered that the plastic is not recycled which is a shame, I just hope that the longevity will make it worth the while.
 Looking at a fully recycled compost bin led to one which was over £200, which unfortunately for me was over our budget.
-This one was a pretty reasonable price in my opinion, plus it’s 300 litre which is a perfect size for our needs.
-Have a look and see what you think Garden Composter
+The one we bought was a pretty reasonable price in my opinion, plus it’s 300 litre which is a perfect size for our needs.

 The bin came flat packed which meant less packaging and it was fairly simple to put together.
 It doesn’t have a base so you can put it directly on to the soil or grass so worms and other insects can get inside to speed up the composting process.
 As a rat or mouse deterrent – very important – we decided to put the compost bin on to a square of fairly close-knit wire (actually it was handy as we had a square left over from our chicken run which was the perfect size.)
 No pesky rats are going to gain entry to this compost bin!
 I’ll be honest it’s not the most attractive compost bin but are there any that really are?
 I’ve popped it right at the end of the garden in front of a patch where I am planning on sowing some wild flower seeds over the next month or so to create a butterfly and bee friendly meadow area.